zyazyaG/Kings_County_Home_Price_Analysis/README.md

 5. The cost per square foot is lower in duplexes than in single-family homes<sup>7</sup>
 6. The presence of a nuisance (power lines, traffic noise, airport noise) decreases home sale price<sup>1, 5</sup>

-These claims would require you to seek out additional datasets:
+Three of the claims would require you to seek out additional datasets:

 7. Access to "frequent transit" increases home sale price<sup>6</sup>
 8. Lower speed limits increase home sale price<sup>6</sup>